Improving Time Series Encoding with Noise-Aware Self-Supervised Learning and an Efficient Encoder: Analysis

 \subsection{Alignment and Uniformity}

-We assess the learned representations via two qualities: Alignment and Uniformity, as proposed in \cite{align_uniform}.
-Alignment measures feature similarity across samples, ensuring insensitivity to noise in positive pairs.
-Uniformity aims to retain maximum information by minimizing the intra-similarities of positive pairs and maximizing inter-distances of negative pairs while maintaining a uniform feature distribution.
+To comprehensively evaluate the learned representations, we assessed two fundamental qualities: Alignment and Uniformity, as introduced in \cite{align_uniform}.
+Alignment measures the similarity of features across samples, implying that the features of a positive pair should be robust to noise.
+Uniformity, on the other hand, assumes that an effectively learned feature distribution should preserve maximum information.
+Specifically, a well-designed feature distribution should minimize the intra-similarities of positive pairs and maximize the inter-distances of negative pairs, while maintaining a uniform feature distribution to retain information.

+\textbf{Settings.} To assess Alignment, we visualize the histograms that roughly indicate the distance distribution of positive pairs.
+We use $L2$-norm distances for this purpose.
+In addition, we follow the process outlined in \cite{align_uniform} to visually assess Uniformity.
+The learned representations are projected into $\mathbb{R}^2$ using t-SNE \cite{t_sne}, and the resulting feature distributions are visualized using Gaussian kernel density estimation (KDE) in combination with von Mises-Fisher (vMF) KDE for angles (here $\texttt{arctan2(y;x)}$).

-Figure \ref{fig:align_uniform} summarizes the distributions of testing set features for the StarLightCurves dataset generated by CoInception and TS2Vec.
-Generally, CoInception's features exhibit a more uniform distribution and are particularly more closely clustered for positive pairs.
-The first column shows the distance distribution between features of positive pairs, with CoInception having smaller mean distances and decreasing bin heights as distance increases, unlike TS2Vec.
-For the remaining columns, we plot feature distributions using Gaussian kernel density estimation (KDE) and von Mises-Fisher (vMF) KDE for angles.
-CoInception demonstrates superior uniform characteristics for the entire test set representation, as well as better clustering between classes.
+\textbf{Results.} Fig. \ref{fig:align} summarizes the alignment of testing set features for the StarLightCurves dataset generated by CoInception and TS2Vec \cite{ts2vec}.
+Generally, CoInception's features exhibit a more closely clustered distribution for positive pairs.
+CoInception has smaller mean distances and decreasing bin heights as distance increases, unlike TS2Vec.
+As suggested by figure \ref{fig:uniform}, CoInception demonstrates superior uniform characteristics for the entire test set representation, as well as better clustering between classes.
 Representations of different classes reside on different segments of the unit circle.